ramon-san/remove_people/README.md

 4. Execute the cells, adding your own images.

 To add images, place them in the `images/original` folder and set the `image_name` variable in the first code cell of the notebook.

+## Additional Information

+There are a couple of things that could be improved in this implementation:
+- It would be cool to automatically detect the protagonists of the image to avoid this being a manual process.
+- The results when an image contains shadows are weird because the image editing model adds objects over the shadows.
+To improve this, the model for object detection could be improved to detect shadows and remove them.
+- As of this writing, the OpenAI API for image editing requires a 1:1 ratio.
+If you change to a different provider you might avoid this limitation.
+If your image has a different dimension the code will automatically resize.